 Unleashing creativity with mass collaboration, B Magazine

 - WIOA Form Package Installation Process v.
-2.1 Tool – Salesforce app developed to capture YSE data.
+2.2 Tool – Salesforce app developed to capture YSE data.
 The Workforce Incentive Act of 1998, Reauthorized in 2014, created a Work Readiness Tool that has been field tested.
 The tool includes a four point scale to assess each of ten foundation skills.
 Skills include Attendance, Punctuality, Workplace Appearance, Initiative, Quality, Communication Skills, Responsiveness, Teamwork, Critical-Thinking and Workplace Culture.
 This software app created by Redpath Consulting allows Nonprofits using Salesforce to track individual student scores on the WIOA worksheets.
-The Worksheet is below.

 - Salesforce Free for Nonprofits: Nonprofits can download 10 Free license from Salesforce by following this process.